 - Prior college or university teaching experience;

-- An established program of research in either issues relevant to school counseling, culturally responsive learning environments for children and youth, or positive youth development.
+- An established program of research associated with establishing culturally responsive learning environments for children and youth or positive youth development.

 - Excellent organizational skills; and